-The thoughts behind this design, was to make a winch with optimal performance, flexible design, with as less mechanical complexity as possible and build by simple and cheap techniqes that everyone can do with basic tools, and by easy accessible components.
+The thoughts behind the design, was to make a winch with optimal performance, flexible design, with minimum mechanical complexity and build by simple and cheap techniqes that everyone can do with basic tools, and by easy accessible components.

-A stepmotor is used to wind up the wire in equal layers on the drum.
-The synchronization of the sled and drum overall control of the winch is done by a industrial PLC, this could also be done by any other kind of controller.
+A servomotor is used to wind up the wire in equal layers on the drum.
+The synchronization between sled and drum and the overall control of the winch is done by a industrial PLC, this could also be done by any other kind of controller.

 The wire cutter is based on a 25mm width hobby knife blade, which is placed in an angle 2 x 45° to the wire.

-The main dimensions are based on the drum which is Ø129x1200mm.
+The main dimensions are based on the drum which is Ø125x1000mm.
 The height of the motor is 132mm from the feed to center of the shaft.

 The most important questions are: